gtolomei/big-data-computing/README.md

 - **Full Platform** (_payment_, _14-day trial_)
 - **Community Edition** (_free_)

-The former is the standard payment account, which gives you access to the fully-fledged Databricks' data analytics platfrom based either on Microsoft Azure or Amazon AWS computational resources.
+The former is the standard payment account, which gives you access to the fully-fledged Databricks' data analytics platform based either on Microsoft Azure or Amazon AWS computational resources.
 The latter, instead, allows you to enjoy Databricks on Amazon AWS for free (of course with some limitations!)

 For the aim of our class, students **must all** sign up for a personal **Databricks Community Edition** account using this [link](https://community.cloud.databricks.com/login.html).
-Please, be sure to select the correct type of account:
+Please, be sure to select the correct type of account, as highlighted in the snapshot below:

 ![Databricks Account Sign Up](./img/databricks_account.png)